 The narrative must clearly address each of the following, in the order listed.
 If some are not applicable, indicate so.
-Concise and specific documents will be viewed most favorably.
 Requested attachments will not count against the page limits.

 A. PROPOSAL TITLE

 B. PROPOSAL SUMMARY Provide a summary of the proposal that, where applicable, includes the following information: